sgowen/IntroToCPlusPlusGameDev/README.md

 ## Building/Running in your Web Browser

 1. Head on over to <a href="https://www.tutorialspoint.com/compile_cpp_online.php" target="_blank">Tutorials Point</a>
-2. Open up the main.cpp file inside terminal-snake/unix
+2. Clear the contents of the main.cpp window
-3. Paste the contents of main.cpp into the main.cpp tab in your browser
+3. Open up the main.cpp file inside terminal-snake/unix and paste its contents into the main.cpp window you just cleared
 4. Hit the Compile button
 5. Click inside the window at the bottom labeled "Default Term"
 6. Run this command to run the game: ./main